 Maryland: Protecting You from Injury on the Road

 The state of Maryland has been proactive in passing legislation to keep drivers safe.
 In 1992, the state passed a universal helmet law.
-In 2013, it expanded its seat belt law to cover backseat passengers.
-In 2013, the state completely prohibited holding a phone while driving.
+In 2013, it expanded its seat belt law to cover backseat passengers and completely prohibited holding a phone while driving.

-Still, Catherine Chase, vice president for governmental affairs for Advocates for Highway and Auto Safety, says more can be done.
-“In 2014, 442 people were killed.
-That’s a lot of preventable deaths on the highway, impacting families, friends, communities,” she says.
-“And there are laws that we know that have been proven by research and experience to prevent these deaths, so there’s no reason why these laws shouldn’t be enacted.”
+Still, Catherine Chase, vice president for governmental affairs for Advocates for Highway and Auto Safety, says more can be done. "[There are] a lot of preventable deaths on the highway, impacting families, friends, communities," she says.
+"And there are laws that we know that have been proven by research and experience to prevent these deaths, so there's no reason why these laws shouldn't be enacted."

-Chase encourages Maryland, for example, to pass a proposed bill that would let police officers pull over a driver simply because someone is the car was spotted without a seat belt.
+Chase encourages Maryland, for example, to pass a proposed bill that would let police officers pull over a driver simply because someone is a rear seat was spotted without a seat belt.